MichiSpebach/mammutmap-vscode-extension/README.md

 Right click on folder and click "Show in Mammutmap" to open:\
 ![](./resources/showInMammutmap.png)

-Navigation works with scroll wheel, double click or selecting folders in explorer (while Mammutmap is visible):\
+Navigation works with scroll wheel, double click or selecting folders in explorer (while Mammutmap tab is visible):\
 ![](./resources/navigation.gif)

 Generating links works manually (right click) or with a link generation plugin (also accessible via right click):\